 Treatment options for OCD may include:

-- Exposure and response prevention (ERP): Exposure therapy for OCD involves exposing individuals to the feared obsession without engaging in compulsive behaviors.
+- Exposure and response prevention (ERP): ERP for OCD involves exposing someone to their feared obsession without engaging in compulsive behaviors.
 While working with a therapist, clients create a hierarchy to guide sessions, typically starting with a lower distress exposure and working up to higher distress exposures.

 - Medications: OCD medications often include selective serotonin reuptake inhibitors (SSRIs)*, also called antidepressants.
 Luvox, Prozac, Zoloft, and Paxil may help reduce certain symptoms.11